datarightsngo/datarights.ngo/content/cases/privacy-international-state-hacking.md

 ---
 TitleMeta: PI State Hacking Case
-Title: Intervention in support of Privacy International against Hacking by State actors
+Title: Privacy International’s State Hacking Case
 description: Details of the intervention by Data Rights at the European Court of Human Rights
 Cover: Data Rights and French Data Network were granted the right to intervene